 2019-06-28 Update : now with election process and refined tips.

 Why another cheatsheet?

+The facilitation of Holacracy meetings sometimes feels difficult, when not ingrateful.
+The process is demanding, and even when facilitating kind participants, one easily falls into unexpected situations.
 The official cheatsheets for Governance Meeting and Tactical Meeting do their job in a wonderful way.
 Yet they lack depth of information about the mechanics and don't cover the many corner cases a facilitator has to face.

 Facing that challenge myself, I started gathering all advices that I could find about Holacracy facilitation (notably from the Holacracy Blog, trainings and practice) in two playbooks : some kind of 'verbous' cheatsheets for the two meeting formats which I first shared and used internally at Liip.
 They also helped me to prepare the Certified Holacracy Coach examination.

 Many Liipers have told me not to keep them for ourselves so here you go:

 These facilitation playbooks cover all the needed steps and their mechanics for either the Tactical and Governance meetings – actually the Integrative Election Process is missing, sorry for that.